WDMJ

 WDMJ (1320 AM) is an oldies radio station licensed to Marquette, Michigan, with a power output of 5,000 watts during the day and 140 watts at night, covering much of Marquette County, Michigan.
 The station is owned by Armada Media Corporation, through licensee AMC Partners Escanaba, LLC, doing business as the Radio Results Network and broadcasts from studios on Ridge Street in West Marquette.

 History

 WDMJ has been broadcasting for nearly 100 years.
-It is the oldest radio station in Marquette County, Michigan and is the second oldest in the Upper Peninsula, only behind WCCY in Houghton.
+It is the oldest radio station in Marquette County, Michigan and is the second oldest continuously operating radio station in the Upper Peninsula, only behind WCCY in Houghton.

-First known as WBEO, AM 1320 began broadcasting on July 2, 1931, later changing its call sign to WDMJ on November 15, 1939, with DMJ standing for the Daily Mining Journal, Marquette's daily newspaper.
-The newspaper would later add an FM station in 1966, known as WDMJ-FM, and would later become WHWL.
+First known as WBEO, the station began broadcasting on July 2, 1931, first on AM 1310, later changing its call sign to WDMJ on November 15, 1939, with DMJ standing for the Daily Mining Journal, Marquette's daily newspaper.
+As part of a larger re-alignment of AM radio station frequencies, WDMJ shortly operated on AM 1340 from 1941 to 1949 with 250 watts of power, with the transmitter located on West Washington Street.

+In 1949, the station applied to operate on AM 1320 with 1,000 watts of power, utilizing a three tower directional antenna array from a new site just outside the city limits, on what would appropriately be named Tower Road.
+In 1965, the newspaper was sold to the Panax Corporation under the ownership of John P. McGoff.
+WDMJ was not included in this sale, and was transferred to longtime Mining Journal owner-publisher Frank J Russell.

+In 1966 an FM station at 95.7 was added, known as WDMJ-FM.
+After only a few years, new owners (Now operating as WDMJ, Inc.) spun off the FM station, eventually selling it to a religious group, becoming WHWL.
+WDMJ upgraded to a 5,000 watt daytime signal in 1978, while remaining 1,000 watts at night utilizing the three tower directional array.